Preventative Dental Care Pompano Beach, FL

 Deep Cleaning Can Prevent Tooth Loss

 Another way that preventative dental care can save you money is in the realm of tooth loss.
 A leading causes of tooth loss among adults is gum disease.
 If plaque and bacteria are left on your gums and teeth, it can become trapped underneath the gum tissue.
 This can cause them to swell and bleed.
 During regular dental appointments, we can identify early signs of gum disease and perform a deep cleaning if necessary.
-Once the plaque and bacteria have been removed, your gums should return to good health.
+Once the plaque and bacteria have been removed, your gums should return to good oral health.
 However, if gum disease is left untreated, your gums can start to recede, and pockets can be created in the gum tissue.
 This will expose your teeth to attack, bone, and tooth loss.
 At that point, you will be forced to either live with a missing tooth or replace it using dentures, a dental bridge or a dental implant.
 All of these solutions are effective and can restore your smile.
 They will, however, cost you significantly more money than what you would spend on a simple teeth cleaning and dental exam.
 The cost comparison is truly no comparison at all.
 If you are budget conscious, having your teeth regularly cleaned should, therefore, be a top priority.
-At South Florida Smile Spa, Nicole M. Berger, DDS, we can work with you to create a plan for preventative dental care and address any current health issues that you have so that your dental work is affordable.
+At South Florida Smile Spa, Nicole M. Berger, DDS, we can work with you to create a plan for preventative dental care and address any current oral health issues that you have so that your dental work is affordable.
 If you live in the Pompano Beach area, don't delay in scheduling your dental exam.
 Call 954-395-2419 today.

 Questions Answered on This Page